leftward-app/content-style-guide/vision.md

 ## Internal Organization
 ### Leftward rallies diverse skillsets to transparently curate actions and build tools.
-- Leftward has a precise and articulated policy agenda that drives the generation and discover of actions.
+- Leftward has a precise and articulated policy agenda that drives the generation and discovery of actions.
 - Leftward has a diverse and empowered stewardship board for vetting and action curation.
-- Designers, developers, and contributors of all kinds are able to amplify the project with low overhead.
+- Designers, developers, and contributors of all kinds are able to contribut to the project smoothly.